- 11.1 Outside Activities

 A faculty member must reimburse the University for the full value of any material University resource used in any outside activity.

-A division chair or other administrator may request that a faculty member participate in a specific outside activity not normally associated with the position of the faculty member.
+A associate dean or other administrator may request that a faculty member participate in a specific outside activity not normally associated with the position of the faculty member.
 However, no faculty member shall be coerced (overtly or covertly) into using his or her professional competence beyond the normal responsibilities as a teacher or scholar.
 No faculty member shall be penalized in any way for refusal to participate in a specific outside activity.

 Remunerated Outside Activities

-University policy permits faculty members to engage in remunerated outside activities that are related to their professional interests and development, provided those activities 1) do not interfere with regular University duties and do not involve, on average, more than one work day per week during periods when the University is employing the individual on a full-time basis; 2) do not utilize University materials, facilities or resources except as specifically authorized by the appropriate department head and dean; 3) do not compete with the work of the University and are not otherwise contrary to the best interest of the University; 4) do not violate federal or state law; 5) do not represent a conflict of interest (Section 11.2) or violate other policies of the University; 6) do not convert confidential information or trade secrets of the University to their personal gain or advantage or to the gain or advantage of others and 7) do not entail a reduction in work load.
+University policy permits faculty members to engage in remunerated outside activities that are related to their professional interests and development, provided those activities 1) do not interfere with regular University duties and do not involve, on average, more than one work day per week during periods when the University is employing the individual on a full-time basis; 2) do not utilize University materials, facilities or resources except as specifically authorized by the appropriate Department Chair and Associate Dean; 3) do not compete with the work of the University and are not otherwise contrary to the best interest of the University; 4) do not violate federal or state law; 5) do not represent a conflict of interest (Section 11.2) or violate other policies of the University; 6) do not convert confidential information or trade secrets of the University to their personal gain or advantage or to the gain or advantage of others and 7) do not entail a reduction in work load.

 Because Missouri State University faculty members are hired primarily to teach, outside teaching by full-time faculty members at other institutions of higher education during periods when the University is employing the individual on a full-time basis is discouraged but may be permitted in exceptional circumstances with the knowledge of and written consent of the provost.